Geotab/mygeotab-python/docs/ext.rst

 .. module:: mygeotab.ext

 Extras for easier querying of the MyGeotab API.
-Note that these are currently experimental, and likely to change at any time.
+Note that these are currently experimental, and likely to change at any time without notice.

 Data Feed
 ---------

-.. autoclass:: DataFeed
+.. autoclass:: mygeotab.ext.feed.DataFeed
    :members:

-.. autoclass:: DataFeedListener
+.. autoclass:: mygeotab.ext.feed.DataFeedListener
    :members: